electricimp/ThingWorx/README.md

 Before using the library you need to have:

-- An endpoint of your ThingWorx platform instance (it may look like `"https://"PP-1802281448E8.Devportal.Ptc.Io"`).
+- An endpoint of your ThingWorx platform instance (it may look like `https://PP-1802281448E8.Devportal.Ptc.Io`).
 - ThingWorx Application Key (see [here](https://developer.thingworx.com/resources/guides/thingworx-rest-api-quickstart/create-appkey)).

 ### Callbacks ###

 All requests that are made to the ThingWorx platform occur asynchronously.
 Every method that sends a request has an optional parameter which takes a callback function that will be executed when the operation is completed, whether successfully or not.
-The callbacks’ parameters are listed in the corresponding method description, but every callback has at least one parameter, *error*.
+The callback's parameters are listed in the corresponding method description, but every callback has at least one parameter, *error*.
 If *error* is `null`, the operation has been executed successfully.
 Otherwise, *error* is an instance of the [ThingWorxError](#thingworxerror-class) class and contains the details of the error.

 ## ThingWorx Class ##